 Providing Sally with specific feedback gives her a better opportunity to grow.
 Helping her tie that specific, thoughtful feedback to the organization’s goals helps her see a clear path to becoming even more valuable to her organization.

-Imagine you’re crossing a rickety bridge across a deep gorge with sharp rocks and rushing water at the bottom.
-You can tell the bridge is ancient due to the missing boards and creaking suspension ropes.
-You probably don’t trust the bridge, so you’re probably going to cross timidly, if at all.
+Imagine you have to cross a deep gorge with sharp rocks and rushing water at the bottom.
+There’s a bridge over the gorge, but it’s missing boards and the suspension ropes are frayed and rotting.
+You clearly can’t trust the bridge, so if you decide to use it, you’re probably going to do so very cautiously.